 - Language Paper 1: Fiction reading and writing

 - Language Paper 2: Non-Fiction reading and writing.

 Key skills covered across Key Stages 3 and 4

 - Drama and role play

-- Exploration of historical, social and political issues across time.
+- Exploration of social, cultural, political and spiritual issues across time

 - Miss A Suleman